Skip to the main content

 • Strength Required Lift up to 5 kg

-Traffic managers usually work in an office environment and occasionally in a warehouse.
+Traffic managers usually work in an office environment.
+They may sometimes work in a warehouse.
 Depending on the size and nature of the organization, they may have to do some travelling.
-In large organizations, they may be required to work shifts because goods must be shipped seven days a week, 24 hours a day.
+In large organizations, where goods are shipped 7 days a week, 24 hours a day, they may work shifts.

 It is not unusual for traffic managers to work overtime, often under pressure.
-Regardless of weather conditions or mechanical breakdowns, they must make sure that shipments reach customers on time and in good condition.
+Regardless of weather conditions or mechanical breakdowns, they must ensure that shipments reach customers on time and in good condition.

 Interests & Abilities